reflectoring/infiniboard/WIDGET.md

-# howto create a static widget
+# how to create a static widget
 The goal of this tutorial is to show how easy it is to create a new widget for infiniboard.
 Therefore we create a simple static widget, to show the basic widget concepts.